 Through the Division of Early Childhood Services, the Department makes notice of this funding opportunity available to eligible districts in the State of New Jersey, as described above in Section 1.2, Eligibility to Apply.
 Superintendents, School Business Administrators, Executive County Superintendents, and Executive County Business Officials in eligible districts will receive notification of the availability of these funds via correspondence dated October 21, 2022.

-Copies of this application are available on the or by contacting the Division of Early Childhood Services at the New Jersey Department of Education at doeearlychild@doe.nj.gov
+Copies of this application are available on the Division of Early Childhood Services webpage or by contacting the Division of Early Childhood Services at the New Jersey Department of Education at doeearlychild@doe.nj.gov

 1.5 Technical Assistance Workshop

 The Division of Early Childhood Services will host mandatory Technical Assistance (TA) Workshops for all Preschool Education Aid (PEA) applicants.
 If you attended a Technical Assistance Workshop in July 2022, you are not required to attend one of these sessions.
 The workshops are scheduled for Wednesday, October 26 from 2:00 p.m. -3:30 p.m. or Friday, October 28 from 1:30 p.m. – 3:00 p.m.
 It is recommended that districts identify a team of administrators to participate in the technical assistance workshop.
 The last thirty minutes will be spent discussing the budget portion of the application.
 Business Administrators may wish to participate in that portion.
 Districts must send a minimum of one district staff member or district consultant to be eligible to apply.
 If districts plan to apply collaboratively, a staff member or district consultant from each district in the collaboration must attend.
 Please email doeearlychild@doe.nj.gov with the session you wish to attend and the names and email addresses of the district representative(s) on the virtual meeting.
 A link to the selected session will be sent.
 Districts are only required to attend one of the two sessions and must stay for the entire presentation.
-The sessions are identical, so there is no need to attend both. .
+The sessions are identical, so there is no need to attend both.
 The registration deadline is 12:00 p.m. on Thursday, October 25, 2022.

 1.6 Proposal Submission